jahuth/virtualretina/README.md

-This repository collects minor bug fixes to the VirtualRetina Simulator<sup>[1](#1)</sup>.
-The package was originally downloaded from [here](http://www-sop.inria.fr/neuromathcomp/software/virtualretina/index.shtml) under INRIA [CeCill C open-source licence](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).
+This repository contains a recent (2023) working version of the VirtualRetina Simulator<sup>[1](#1)</sup>.
+It includes a number of bug fixes by [Jacob Huth](https://github.com/jahuth) and others.
+It has been forked from Jacob Huth's github [repository of the same name](https://github.com/jahuth/virtualretina) and will probably continue to exist alongside.

-The new official website of the simulator is: [https://virtualretina.inria.fr/](https://virtualretina.inria.fr/)
+Virtual Retina was originally developped in 2009 at INRIA,  under INRIA [CeCill C open-source licence](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).
+The current official website of the simulator is: [https://team.inria.fr/biovision/virtualretina/](https://team.inria.fr/biovision/virtualretina/)

-Example files and more extensive documentation can be found in the original package, this repository only holds the source code.
+Example files and more extensive documentation can be found in the original package [here](https://team.inria.fr/biovision/virtualretina/), this repository only holds the source code.

 The bugs fixed: